andrespd1/sophilabs-recruitment-process/readme.md

-# Sophiplabs Recruitment Procees - Djanfo app
+# Sophiplabs Recruitment Procees - Django app
 _Dev by. **Andrés Peña Diaz**_

 ## What is this?